-London can do jazz too!
+And all that jazz… Believe it or not, this scene is one of the best nights out the city has to offer.
+London can do jazz.
 The search for the best jazz bars in London ends here.
-Rachel Dyer discovers the bars that do it best…
+Read our guide to the ones that do it best…

 Vortex has been a renowned jazz hangout since its opening in the late ’80s.
 However, property developers took over the original premises on Stoke Newington’s Church Street and it hasn’t had quite the same ‘vibe’ since its relocation to the Dalton Culture House in 2005.
-This isn’t necessarily a bad thing at all – in 2013 it was winner of the Live Jazz award and constantly tops the lists as one of London’s best music venues.
+This isn’t necessarily a bad thing at all – in 2013 it was the winner of the Live Jazz award and constantly tops the lists as one of London’s best music venues.
 And they clearly know their stuff when it comes to music – they set up record label Vortex Records in order to release the debut album of London buskers Portico Quartet, who are fantastic and went on to be nominated for the Mercury Music Prize in 2008.
-Don’t miss sets from Fletch’s Brew – a rare chance to see them outside of Ronnie Scott’s.
+Don’t miss sets from Ches Smith, Craig Taborn and Mat Maneri. vortexjazz.co.uk

 Scotland and jazz music aren’t a traditional combination, but it’s a winning one.
-The food (and whisky) are Scottish and excellent, and the nightly live jazz music is the best in the business.
+The food (and whisky) is Scottish and excellent, and the nightly live jazz music is the best in the business.
 You wouldn’t expect any less with Jools Holland as the patron of music.
-There is a cigar terrace, and even a caviar and oyster bar in the Canary Wharf venue.
-Branches in Canary Wharf, Belgravia and Bishops Gate.
+There is a cigar terrace, and even an Oyster Bar & Grill in the Canary Wharf venue.
+Branches in Canary Wharf, Belgravia, Bishopsgate & Mayfair. boisdale.co.uk

 The Blues Kitchen, NW1

-London’s own home of BBQ, Blues, and Rock n’ Roll.
-The Blues Kitchen’s chicken wings, stripped back Wednesday night soul, and Sunday blues jam make this is London’s answer to laid back Deep South living.
-It’s open late until late on Fridays and Saturdays for the night owls amongst you, but it is also a popular daytime spot, with great brunch and lunch menus.
-Branches in Camden and Shoreditch and Brixton.
+London’s own home of BBQ, blues, and rock n’ roll.
+The Blues Kitchen’s chicken wings stripped back Wednesday night soul, and Sunday blues jam make this is London’s answer to laid back Deep South living.
+It’s open until late on Fridays and Saturdays for the night owls among you.
+However, it is also a popular daytime spot, with great brunch and lunch menus.
+Branches in Camden and Shoreditch and Brixton. theblueskitchen.com

 WM Jazz Club, SE10

 The huge façade of the 02 Arena isn’t exactly the discreet, low-lit basement we had in mind.
 But its what’s on the inside that counts, and WM manages to deliver a surprising level of intimacy.
 What’s not surprising is the top-notch jazz – you wouldn’t expect anything less from ‘the mecca for live music’.
-It is relatively new to the scene, but has already hosted world-class acts such as the Darius Brubeck Quartet and Andy Fairweather Low. clubwm.co.uk
+It has hosted world-class acts such as the Darius Brubeck Quartet and Andy Fairweather Low. clubwm.co.uk